JoeyBGOfficial/Through-the-Wall-Radar-Human-Activity-Recognition-Without-Using-Neural-Networks/README.md

 #### 3. Visualization Sub-Figures ####

 High-resolution coordinate-free files for each subplot of the visualization experiments in the paper can be found in the Visualizations folder.

+## VI.
+SOME THINGS TO NOTE ##

+**(1) Reproducibility Issues:** All input images must be gray-scale maps stored in Unit8 form or Double form.
+In other words, it has to be a 2D matrix, preferably a square matrix.
+At least from my pre-upload debugging, the code must not report errors as long as the folders and data are placed correctly.

+**(2) Environment Issues:** The project consists of the pure MATLAB code.
+The recommended MATLAB version is R2024b and above.
+The program is executed by the CPU environment.
+For the purpose of accelerating the optimization process, we recommend trying to port the code to the GPU.

+**(3) Algorithm Design Issues:** If you feel that the proposed method has a lot of room for improvement in terms of feature extraction robustness, inference accuracy, and computational speed.
+My suggestion is: Optimize the diffusion strategy of the level set of ACM steps for radar images, and replace the Mapper algorithm as a more reasonable strategy for measuring the topological similarity of point clouds.

+**(4) Right Issues: ⭐The project is limited to learning purposes only.
+Part of the ACM code is from Chunming Li's open source repository, contour code is borrowed from the MATLAB embedded functions, and the other content is my own original.
+Any use or interpretation without authorized by us is not allowed!⭐**

+Last but not least, hope that my work will bring positive contributions to the open source community in the filed of radar signal processing.